Particl-Community/academy/intro/intro_marketplace_brief_overview.rst

 Don't Trust, Verify!
 --------------------

-By making the choice to use :term:`Particl Marketplace`, you give yourself all the tools you need to confidently stay ahead of the technological curve with industry-leading privacy technology.
+By making the choice to use :term:`Particl Marketplace`, you give yourself all the tools you need to confidently stay ahead of the technological curve with industry-leading :doc:`privacy technologies <../in-depth/indepth_privacy_tips>`.

 You don't need to trust anyone; the code is open-source, independently audited, and freely available online for everyone to inspect.
 See for yourself!